-After completion of decommissioning activities within WMA 5, a final status survey of the area would be performed in accordance with the Final Status Survey Plan.
+After completion of decommissioning activities within WMA 5, a final status survey of the area would be performed in accordance with a final status survey plan.
+RCRA confirmatory sampling would also be performed.
 Arrangements would also be made for independent verification surveys.

-The results of the final status survey, combined with information such as groundwater monitoring data, historical subsurface soil sample data, the results of the initial surface soil and sediment characterization surveys, and data from the final status survey of the Remote-Handled Waste Facility vault, would describe the radiological conditions within WMA 5 at the completion of all decommissioning activities.
-This information would be used to confirm that the conditions of the Decommissioning Plan have been met.
+The results of the surveys, combined with information such as groundwater monitoring data, historical subsurface soil sample data, the results of the initial surface soil and sediment characterization surveys, and data from the final status survey of the Remote-Handled Waste Facility vault, would describe the radiological and hazardous chemical conditions within WMA 5 at the completion of all decommissioning activities.
+This information would be used to confirm that decommissioning requirements have been met.